kulaizki/hdfs-knowledge-graph-causal-rca/README.md

 This repository contains the code and resources for a project on root cause analysis (RCA) in the Hadoop Distributed File System (HDFS) using knowledge graphs and causal inference.
 The project leverages trace data to build a knowledge graph representing HDFS components, requests, and operations, and then applies the Root Cause Discovery (RCD) algorithm and causal inference techniques to identify the root causes of anomalies.

+## Data

+The datasets used in this project include:

+- **HDFS_v2:** Contains structured log data and templates from HDFS logs.

+## Knowledge Graph Visualization

+For a visual representation of the knowledge graph, refer to the [knowledge_graph.ipynb](notebooks/knowledge_graph.ipynb) notebook located in the `notebooks` directory.

 ## Setup

 1. **Clone the repository:**